AdobeDocs/experience-manager-65.en/help/sites-administering/package-manager.md

 1. Open the package details of the package you wish to delete from the package list by clicking the package name.

-1. AEM asks for confirmation that you want to delete the package.
+1. Package Manager asks for confirmation that you want to delete the package.
 Click **OK** to confirm the deletion.

 1. The package information is deleted and details are reported in the Activity Log.